layonthehorn/Adventure-Game/README.md

 - use {item} With/on {item}: how you use things with other things.
 - go {location}: How you change rooms.
 - save: How you save your game.
+- hint: Gives you a hint towards finishing the game.
 - end: Exit game and will ask to save or not.

 ### Credits